tbeest/HHS-Jaar-1-Android-App/README.txt

 Known issues:
  - User does not stay logged in
- - Labels aren't always dissplayed properly
+ - Labels aren't always displayed properly